School excursionSpecial Offer

 Stage 1 (Years 1-2), Science and Technology, Cape Byron State Conservation Area

-Discover whale secrets in a playful mix of drama, games, story and ocean discovery for Stage 1 (Years 1-2) students.
+Discover whale secrets at Cape Byron Lighthouse Headland.
+Students will experience a playful mix of drama, games, story, and ocean discovery for Stage 1 (Years 1-2) students.
 This excursion supports the Living World topic of the K-10 Science and Technology syllabus.

 Read more about Whale secrets